EchterAlsFake/Porn_Fetch/README.md

 #### Read carefully to prevent errors!

-The development for Android has a separate branch named "android".
+The development for Android has a separate branch named "android."
 <br>Kivy is a whole new framework for me, so I will need my time to make it look good!

 ### DOWNLOAD: [0.1](https://github.com/EchterAlsFake/Porn_Fetch/releases)